 Since the ban was lifted, La Monumental in Barcelona has remained a museum touting the history of bullfighting.
 In 2017, it hosted the Battle of Nations Medieval Tournament drawing teams from up to 25 countries competing using metal weapons and a standardized list of rules.
 But, bullfighting has not returned.

 The earliest recorded fight in Catalonia took place in 1387.
 The sport was popular in Medieval Spain for the nobles.
 It was not until the early 19th century that bullfighting in the region took its form as a modern spectator sport for the masses.

 Historically, there had been three bullrings in Barcelona dedicated to bullfighting.
 There was the Plaza de el Torin, which was built in 1834, but no longer exists; Plaza de las Arenas, which was built in 1900, which has been transformed into a shopping mall; and the most recent bullring, the Plaza de Toros Monumental, or simply, La Monumental, built in 1914.

 You may not be able to see a bullfight in Barcelona.
 However, if you're really must see one while in Spain or the region, there are several cities nearby where you can see bullfighting.
 The best place to see a bullfight today is in Madrid or Seville (although it is also practiced more or less all over the country).

-Of course, La Monumental no longer hosts bullfights, however, it is now home to the Museu Taurí, a museum dedicated to the sport.
-You can book tickets to a guided tour of the museum if you'd like to show your appreciation for bullfighting in a decidedly less violent manner.
+There are many non-violent bullfighting alternatives in the area if you'd like to still soak up some Spanish culture.
+You can book tickets to a guided tour of the Museu Taurí if you'd like to show your appreciation for bullfighting in a decidedly less violent manner.